 If the Confederates could capture or threaten cities such as Harrisburg, Philadelphia, Baltimore, or even Washington itself, they could force President Abraham Lincoln to sue for peace.
 Lee was convinced that, unlike the Maryland campaign last September, this would work because the Federals would not have the benefit of a “lost order” to tell them where the enemy would be.

-Some cabinet members continued pushing to send part or all of Longstreet’s corps to Tennessee.
+Some cabinet members continued pushing to send part or all of Longstreet’s corps west.
 Davis strongly supported doing everything possible to hold the Mississippi River (i.e., Vicksburg and Port Hudson).
 Lee argued that doing so would lose Virginia.
-He said, “The distance and the uncertainty of the employment of the troops are unfavorable.”
+He asserted, “The distance and the uncertainty of the employment of the troops are unfavorable.”

 The conference lasted several days.
-By the 16th, only Davis and Postmaster General John Reagan still supported sending part of Lee’s army to Tennessee.
+By the 16th, Seddon had switched his support in favor of Lee, leaving only Davis and Postmaster General John Reagan still supporting sending part of Lee’s army west.
 Reagan, the only cabinet member from the Trans-Mississippi (Texas), argued that the greatest Federal threat came from the West, not Virginia.
-The other five cabinet members (Secretary of State Judah P. Benjamin, Secretary of War Seddon, Treasury Secretary Christopher G. Memminger, Navy Secretary Stephen R. Mallory, and Attorney General Thomas G. Watts) favored Lee’s plan.
+The other four cabinet members (Secretary of State Judah P. Benjamin, Treasury Secretary Christopher G. Memminger, Navy Secretary Stephen R. Mallory, and Attorney General Thomas G. Watts) favored Lee’s plan.

-Even Longstreet, who had first suggested the idea of detaching part of his corps, now changed his mind.
-He wrote Senator Louis T. Wigfall of Texas, “When I agreed with (Seddon) and yourself about sending troops west, it was under the impression that we would be obliged to remain on the defensive here.
+Longstreet explained why he had changed his mind and now supported Lee to Senator Louis T. Wigfall of Texas: “When I agreed with (Seddon) and yourself about sending troops west, it was under the impression that we would be obliged to remain on the defensive here.
 But the prospect of an advance changes the aspect of affairs.”

 Davis called for an unofficial vote on the night of the 16th, and all but Reagan sided with Lee.
 The next morning, Reagan urgently asked Davis to hold another meeting to reconsider approving Lee’s plan.
 Davis agreed, but Reagan could not convince anyone to change their votes.
 Lee’s plan was approved.